firedancer-io/firedancer/book/guide/getting-started.md

 binaries built on one machine may not be able to run on another.

-If you wish to target a lower machine architecture you can compile for a specific target by setting the `MACHINE` envrionment variable to one of the targets under `config/`.
+If you wish to target a lower machine architecture you can compile for a specific target by setting the `MACHINE` environment variable to one of the targets under `config/`.

 ```sh [bash]